 Recently some friends of mine took a four day trip to Paris to mark their 28th wedding anniversary.
 So far so normal, but they both have iPhones and one has an iPad and this resulted in their being able to share their trip with all their friend’s real and unreal on Face Book.
 Every few … Continue reading Quo Vadis

 The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political beliefs.
 But one thing for which people are not tolerant is intolerance!
 The public see anyone as discriminatory, moralistic and rejecting who shows intolerance of diversity.
 And so to criticise the sex … Continue reading Just how tolerant should I try to be?

+By Stephen Russell-Lacy.
 We don’t choose our neighbours, nor our bosses and work-mates, not even our relatives.
 Sometimes these people are uncomfortable to live with, difficult to talk to, or they oppose our hopes and aspirations.
 How do you look after your own needs whilst dealing fairly with these people?
 How do you deal with … Continue reading Look after yourself & others – How to do both?

 Okay so you seldom shout at your teenage son to keep his bedroom tidy.
 In fact you don’t voice explosive anger, never mind verbal abuse or a threat of violence to get your own way.
 But perhaps without even realising it, do you sometimes use less obvious methods of manipulation?